sharmashobhit/django-wordpress/README.md

 # django-wordpress
 Import your existing wordpress into Django without any hassle

-If you have your blog on Wordpress.com(or your own wordpress hosting) then you can use this django application to get the data from the blog to your Django application in a jiffy.
+If you have your blog on Wordpress.com(or your own wordpress hosting) then you can use this django application to get the data from the blog to your Django application in a jiffyq.

 # Usage:
 INSTALLED_APPS = (